Heather Searcy, Director

 (336) 256-8533, [email protected]

-Whitney Scott was the first in her family to earn a college degree when she attained her Bachelor of Arts in English from Ferrum College.
+Whitney Scott (she/her or they/them) was the first in her family to earn a college degree when she attained her Bachelor of Arts in English from Ferrum College.
 From there, she went on to earn her Master of Arts in English and a post-baccalaureate certificate in Women’s and Gender Studies from UNCG in 2013.
 While she was in graduate school, Whitney worked as a Graduate Assistant in the Special Support Services program housed within UNCG’s Student Success Center.
 After graduation, Whitney took on multiple roles in the Federal TRiO Student Support Services program that supports first-generation students, low income students, and students with disabilities.
 Whitney is excited to return to UNCG and currently coordinates the ARS 120: Academic Connections in Education (ACE) program for students returning from academic suspension.
 In her spare time, Whitney enjoys reading, editing friends’ writing projects, and keeping her two cats from chewing up her origami crafts.

-Carol Torres, Graduate Assistant for Academic Recovery
+Estefany Garcia, Graduate Assistant for Academic Recovery